narcisolobo/python-june-2024/w0.01-office-hours/00-course-expectations/README.md

    2. Use the [#dojo-hall](https://discord.com/channels/738494436467539968/969378747734171729) channel in Discord.
 5. Which assignments are core assignments?
    1. Core assignments are highlighted in <mark>yellow</mark> on the [Assignment Checklist tab](https://docs.google.com/spreadsheets/d/1JJUoLK3-vhaUjLeT4b3aLzyT4V3Zk1WyByweOLGdzzE/edit#gid=240014646) of our class calendar.
+6. Do I have to complete the practice assignments?
+   1. No, only core assignments are required (90%).
+   2. However, I suggest you complete all practice assignments.
+Practice assignments help you complete core assignments, and core assignments help you complete the belt exam.
-6. I had a doctor's appointment.
+7. I had a doctor's appointment.
 Can my absense be excused?
    1. Possibly.
 Send your documentation to support@codingdojo.com
-7. I have a medical issue that may interfere with taking an exam.
+8. I have a medical issue that may interfere with taking an exam.
 Can I have an academic exception or accommodations?
    1. Send an email with documentation to support@codingdojo.com ASAP.